Spalding University: Spalding Suites

-Columbia Gym (and its ties to Muhammad Ali)
+Columbia Gym and connection to Muhammad Ali

 The building at 824 S. Fourth St. is the home of Spalding's men's and women's basketball and women's volleyball teams, as well as the Golden Eagles' NCAA Division III athletic department.
 It is also famous as the location where Louisvillian Muhammad Ali was introduced to boxing as a young boy in 1954.
 At that time, the boxing gym in the lower level of the building was called the Columbia Gym.
 The lower level of the building is now the site of Spalding's student fitness center, lounge and health clinic as well as the athletic department offices.
 The first level includes the basketball/volleyball courts as well as a 700-seat auditorium.
 An upper level includes a ballroom that is used for campus events.

-The building's name was changed from Spalding University Center to Columbia Gym on Jan.
-17, 2018 in honor of Ali's history there.
+The building's name was changed from Spalding University Center to Columbia Gym on January 17, 2018, in honor of Ali's history there.
 The renaming took place on what would have been Ali's 76th birthday.
 The introduction of Ali (then Clay) to boxing at Columbia Gym was serendipitous and has become a key part of Ali lore.
 He stopped by the building for a Louisville Service Club event that was occurring upstairs and offered free snacks.
 He parked his red Schwinn bicycle out front while he went inside, and when he came back out, it had been stolen.
 An irate Clay was told out to report the theft to a local police officer named Joe Martin, who was on site because he also happened to run the Columbia Gym and train young boxers.
 Clay informed Martin that his bike had been stolen and said he planned to beat up the thief.
 Martin replied to Clay that if he wanted to do that, he better learn to fight first, leading him to try boxing.